What does TwoPointOne signify?

 Antonia Nickleberry is a Texarkana, Texas native who graduated from Liberty-Eylau High School in 2012.
 She then graduated from Texas A&M University in 2016 with a Bachelor of Science in Wildlife & Fisheries Sciences.
 In 2019, she completed her Master of Business Administration from Concordia University-Texas.
 She began her D.V.M. education at St. George's University School of Veterinary Medicine in January 2020.

-Antonia is a member of Delta Sigma Theta Sorority, Inc., the Student American Veterinary Medical Association, a facilitator for St. George's University's Professionalism Attributes Workshop (PAWS), & the current President of St. George’s University’s Veterinarians of One Inclusive Community for Empowerment (V.O.I.C.E.).
+Antonia is a member of Delta Sigma Theta Sorority, Inc., the Student American Veterinary Medical Association, a facilitator for St. George's University's Professionalism Attributes Workshop (PAWS), & the 2020-2022 President of St. George’s University’s Veterinarians of One Inclusive Community for Empowerment (V.O.I.C.E.).

 "Change will not come if we wait for some other person, or if we wait for some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek."